 - Speech impairment

 - Mental, psychological, and behavioral conditions

 All of these and other disabilities require long-term rehabilitation and/or care.
 Many victims struggle with employment, and cannot contribute to their own support.
 Their personal independence not only may be severely limited, but also may decrease over time.
 This loss of dependence can be devastating for a survivor.
 However, there are many resources for TBI survivors, and ways to recover compensation if your injury was the result of a construction accident.

 The Neurologic Rehabilitation Institute at Brookhaven Hospital says that true lifetime costs are the “piece of the [TBI] iceberg” that remains unseen.
 It is projected that people in their 20s who suffer a catastrophic TBI could face an average cost of $500,000 per year, with lifetime costs of $15-$20 million.

 If you or a loved one has been involved in a construction accident resulting in a traumatic brain injury, you are not without legal recourse.
-The construction accident attorneys at Hecht Kleeger & Damashek, P.C.
-We will evaluate your case and determine how to proceed in seeking compensation for you.
+The construction accident attorneys at Hecht Kleeger & Damashek, P.C. can evaluate your case and determine how to proceed in seeking compensation for you.
 We understand that a TBI has changed your and your loved ones’ lives.
 We’re here every step of the way to help fight for you, just like we have for countless other personal injury victims.